ashukanderi/Traffic-Sign-Classifiaction/README.md

 ## Dataset

-You can download the dataset from [Tsinghua Cloud Drive](https://cloud.tsinghua.edu.cn/d/b621dc639e7d4be6ba50/) or [Google Drive](https://drive.google.com/drive/folders/1vQubmgHQuVFoZ7JCpLwyG3PM16rHhjYU).
+You can download the dataset from [Google Drive](https://drive.google.com/drive/folders/1vQubmgHQuVFoZ7JCpLwyG3PM16rHhjYU).

-**Note**: the labels in `test.json` are randomly generated and only used to demonstrate the output format.
-However, only my teacher and TAs have the ground truths because this is a course project.

 ## Requirement